 The weather is starting to get cooler, so I am making an effort to cling on to the last days of short-sleeve weather (keep in mind we are in SoCal) and think of outside activities before it gets too cold.
 And what do kids love to play with the most?
 Anything disgusting and gross!
 Haha just kidding…kind of.
 But the answer is WATER!
 And what could be possibly more fun than water?
 FROZEN WATER!
 Or otherwise known as ice.

 If it’s already chilly and maybe even snowing where you live, you can definitely do this sensory ice excavation activity inside the warmth of your house by putting the ice blocks inside a large container or even doing the activity in the bathtub.
-Don’t miss out on the fun just because it’s
+Don’t miss out on the fun just because it’s cold out!

 - Balloons (I recommend at least 12”)